Skip to content

 Take Action

-Many voices unite to create the first school district climate action plan in Maryland
+A district in Maryland created the first school district climate action plan

-Many voices unite to create the first school district climate action plan in Maryland
+A district in Maryland created the first school district climate action plan

 In Prince George’s County, Maryland, students, parents, teachers, school officials, and local government leaders came together to commit to a bold goal of carbon neutrality by 2040 and to make a plan for climate action throughout the community.
 In 2021, Prince George’s County Public Schools (PGCPS) became the first school district in the state to commit to 100% clean energy.
 The next year PCGPS established the first school district Climate Change Action Plan (CCAP) in Maryland.
 The action plan was the result of several years of advocacy by students, parents, and community members and collaboration with local leaders in Prince George’s County.
 Together, the community achieved a milestone that is having a ripple effect throughout the school district and influencing other communities across the state.